lammps/lammps/doc/src/create_atoms.rst

 Description
 """""""""""

-This command creates atoms (or molecules) on a lattice, or a single atom (or molecule), or a random collection of atoms (or molecules), as an alternative to reading in their coordinates explicitly via a :doc:`read_data <read_data>` or :doc:`read_restart <read_restart>` command.
-A simulation box must already exist, which is typically created via the :doc:`create_box <create_box>` command.
-Before using this command, a lattice must also be defined using the :doc:`lattice <lattice>` command, unless you specify the *single* style with units = box or the *random* style.
+This command creates atoms (or molecules) within the simulation box, either on a lattice, or a single atom (or molecule), or a random collection of atoms (or molecules).
+It is an alternative to reading in atom coordinates explicitly via a :doc:`read_data <read_data>` or :doc:`read_restart <read_restart>` command.
+A simulation box must already exist, which is typically created via the :doc:`create_box
+<create_box>` command.
+Before using this command, a lattice must also
+be defined using the :doc:`lattice <lattice>` command, unless you specify the *single* style with units = box or the *random* style.
 For the remainder of this doc page, a created atom or molecule is referred to as a "particle".

 If created particles are individual atoms, they are assigned the specified atom *type*, though this can be altered via the *basis*